Quantum metrics from length functions on \'etale groupoids: Introduction

+It is however not obvious how to even specify an operator system $\cX \subseteq \Cred (\G)$ nor a seminorm, which when combined is sufficiently refined enough to yield a compact quantum metric space.
 The notion of a length function on a discrete group generalizes straightforwardly to \'etale groupoids, see \cref{def:length-function}.
-Indeed, a proper continuous length function $\ell$ on an \'etale groupoid $\G$ (with compact unit space) gives rise to an unbounded operator $D_\ell$ on the Hilbert $C^*$-module $\cE$ naturally associated with the left regular representation $\Lambda$ of $C_c(\G)$.
-We could then further mimic the construction from the discrete group case by defining the seminorm
+Indeed, a proper continuous length function $\ell$ on an \'etale groupoid $\G$ with compact unit space gives rise to an unbounded operator $D_\ell$ on the Hilbert $C^*$-module $\cE$ naturally associated with the left regular representation $\Lambda$ of $C_c(\G)$.
+We then further mimic the construction from the discrete group case by defining the seminorm

-where the norm is taken in the $C^*$-algebra of adjointable operators on $\cE$.
-We quickly realize however, that the pair $(C_c(\G), L_\ell)$ will not be a compact quantum metric space if $\G$ is not a discrete group.
-The issue is that if $\Go$ is not just a point, then the kernel of $L_\ell$ is too big, see \cref{remark:CQMS-implies-kernel-is-C}.
-Specifically, the issue is that there are functions $f \in C_c(\G)$ for which $L_\ell(f) = 0$ but $f$ need not be a scalar multiple of the identity function $1_{\Go}$.
-Furthermore, $(C_c(\G), L_\ell)$ will not be a compact quantum metric space if $\G = \Go$ and $(\Go, d)$ is just a compact metric space, as $L_\ell$ will then be identically zero.
+However, we see that $L_\ell$ trivializes for compact metric spaces $(X,d)$, and so the desired seminorm $L$ must also include the metric on $\Go$.